-It began with one person riveted by a spectacle that has taken place – uninterrupted – in BC rivers for millions of years.
-Director Nettie Wild’s artistic intuition told her that the salmon migration she’d witnessed could – and should – be shared with a wider public audience.
+We’re about to begin a new adventure – with new cities, new audiences.
+As we get ready for our summer 2021 series, we’re taking a look back at the journey we’ve travelled with our cinematic salmon.
+It began almost a decade ago, with one person riveted by a spectacle that has taken place – uninterrupted – in BC rivers for millions of years.
+Director Nettie Wild stood on the banks of the Adams River and her artistic intuition told her that the salmon migration she’d witnessed could – and should – be shared with urban audiences.
 That led to a small team exploring the possibilities.
 Then add in a city bridge and a public park, and things really started to get interesting.

 A network of partners came on board over time, and their crucial support meant the small group of eight grew – and grew – to a team of 130 artists, specialists and volunteers led by Nettie and producing partners Betsy Carson and Rae Hull.

 Three years of filming, eighteen months of editing and digital mapping, software innovation, the work of several Canadian companies, an online platform to extend public engagement, the support of civic leaders and the good will of a neighbourhood.
 All that – and UNINTERRUPTED launched in the summer of 2017 as part of the Canada 150+ celebrations.

 In the three month run that followed, crowds totalling 30,000 (on average close to 500, 5 nights a week) came under the Cambie Bridge to swim with the salmon.

 At the launch, leaders from the Musqueam, Squamish and Tsleil-Waututh Nations welcomed the visiting Little Shuswap Lake Indian Band of the Secwepemc Nation – all First Nations on whose traditional territories Uninterrupted was filmed or projected.
 They came to share their honour songs – and a special salmon ceremony.